OfficeDev/Office-Add-in-samples/Samples/outlook-verify-sensitivity-label/README.md

         return;
     }

-    event.completed({ allowEvent: false, errorMessage: "Due to the contents of your message, the sensitivity label has been set to Highly Confidential and the Legal Hold account has been added to the Bcc field.\nTo learn more, see Fabrikam's information protection policy.\n\nDo you need to make changes to your message?" });
+    event.completed({ allowEvent: false, errorMessage: "Due to the contents of your message, the sensitivity label has been set to Highly Confidential and the legal hold account has been added to the Bcc field.\nTo learn more, see Fabrikam's information protection policy.\n\nDo you need to make changes to your message?" });
 });
 ```